baeddavid/jds/README.md

 ## What is JDS for

 Although JDS can be used for personal project development, I highly reccomend waiting for future updates before doing so.
-I hastily made most of the data structures in 3 days so they may have varying bugs.
+I hastily made most of the data structures in a week so they may have varying bugs.

 JDS was made so that I could practice algorithms and data structures conveniently on my personal machine without downloading multiple NPM packages or copying code from somewhere.
+I will be maintaining the code and slowly adding to them to make them production ready for applications.

 ## Installation